captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Sorry?
 ---
 ## SHARON:
-All those emails from Princess whaesit
+All those emails from Princess whatsit
 ---
 trying to store her millions in my whatever
 ---